 Now, any purchase I make is with intent, and born out of need, utility, or JOY.
 To me, financial freedom far out-values the designer stuff and luxury car status symbols.
 After saving, investing, paying bills, and eating… my “fun money” is spent on experiences, adventures, quality time spent with friends and family, and the joie de vivre!

-Those first few months getting back on my feet were all sacrifice, but, now, it’s a balance.
+That first year or so getting back on my feet was all sacrifice, but, now, it’s a balance.
 I get salon-quality highlights, but opt for $14 haircuts.
 Generally, I live below my means and optimize my assets, and the path to financial freedom feels good.